-Banks also report the firm's type of control to SCR.
-The sample includes both private and government controlled firms.
-In addition, the government controlled firms are distinguished between federal, state and local government.
-Almost all loans (more than 99.9% of loans) in the sample are granted to private firms.
+Banks also report to the SCR the firm's type of control.
+The sample includes both private and government-controlled firms.
+In addition, the government-controlled firms are distinguished between federal, state and local government.
+Almost all loans (more than 99.9%) in the sample are granted to private firms.